swapnilbawane/palindrome-bdayv1/README.md

-# Mark Twelve - Is your birthday Palindrome app
+# Mark Thirteen - Is your birthday Palindrome app

 This project uses the following tech stack: HTML, CSS and Vanilla Javascript.